gerome-avec-un-g/dddsample/business-analysis-patterns.md

 #Generic
-* it is really detailled, all questions should be asked for each individual data.
+* it is really detailed, all questions should be asked for each individual data.
 * Can the concept be split ? (type of overpaid hours which contained both if it is paid/recovered and some business name tied to time percentage)
 * It is raw data (state) or can it be computed (status) ?
 Error : needing a batch to update raw data to reflect the fact that now if after some date
 (batch to update state to closed when now if after closing date instead of just computing it)